theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > “ You are old   , ” said the youth , “ one       would  hardly suppose That    your eye was as
 # .
 IPl V   NSg/J . .
 V/J  D   NSg   . .
 NSg/I/V/J NSg/VX J/R    V       N/I/C/D D    NSg V   NSg/R
 > steady  as    ever ; Yet     you balanced an  eel on the end of your nose — What  made  you
 # NSg/V/J NSg/R J    .
 NSg/V/C IPl W?
-D/P NSg J/P D   NSg P  D    NSg  .
+D/P NSg P  D   NSg P  D    NSg  .
 NSg/I NSg/V IPl
 > so        awfully clever ? ”
 # NSg/I/J/C J/R     J      . .
 >